eblot/pyftdi/pyftdi/README.rst

     # Instanciate a SPI controller
     spi = SpiController()

-    # Configure the first port of the FTDI device as a SPI master
+    # Configure the first interface (IF/1) of the FTDI device as a SPI master
     spi.configure('ftdi://ftdi:2232h/1')

     # Get a port to a SPI slave w/ /CS on A*BUS3 and SPI mode 0 @ 12MHz